Understanding Hernia -- the Basics

 A hernia occurs when an organ or fatty tissue squeezes through a weak spot in a surrounding muscle or connective tissue called fascia.
 The most common types of hernia are inguinal (inner groin), incisional (resulting from an incision), femoral (outer groin), umbilical (belly button), and hiatal (upper stomach).

 In an inguinal hernia, the intestine or the bladder protrudes through the abdominal wall or into the inguinal canal in the groin.
-About 80% of all hernias are inguinal, and most occur in men because of a natural weakness in this area.
+About 96% of all groin hernias are inguinal, and most occur in men because of a natural weakness in this area.

 In an incisional hernia, the intestine pushes through the abdominal wall at the site of previous abdominal surgery.
 This type is most common in elderly or overweight people who are inactive after abdominal surgery.